vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 The Protocol Upgrade feature allows the Node Operators to synchronously update nodes to the next version of the Vega Protocol.

-The Protocol Upgrade involves three main parts:
+A protocol upgrade has three steps:
 1. Submit a transaction to initiate the upgrade on a specific block (validators only)
 2. Prepare a node for protocol upgrade
 3. Execute an upgrade at the agreed block